 - Third-party, which refers to damages alleged by clients or other third parties for which the policyholder firm may be liable.

-First-party exposures have become increasingly problematic for CPA firms.
+have become increasingly problematic for CPA firms.
 Here are a few major reasons why:

 - Cyber-criminals are targeting CPA firms and tax professionals with greater frequency because of the abundance of client data found on the firms’ computers.
 The Internal Revenue Service issued a warning to tax professionals earlier this year that data such as income, dependents, credits and deductions are ideal for helping scammers make fraudulent tax returns look legitimate.
 To learn more about the IRS and its security partnership, click: Security Summit.